How to buy Reliance Worldwide Corporation (RWC) shares in Australia

-Reliance Worldwide Corporation Limited is a building products & equipment business based in Australia.
-Reliance Worldwide Corporation shares (RWC) are listed on the Australian Securities Exchange (ASX) and all prices are listed in Australian Dollars.
+Reliance Worldwide Corporation is a building products & equipment business based in Australia.
+Reliance Worldwide Corporation shares (RWC) are listed on the Australian Securities Exchange (ASX) and all prices are in Australian dollars.
 Reliance Worldwide Corporation has a trailing 12-month revenue of around $1.2 billion.
+If you're looking to buy shares, check out the steps below.

 How to buy shares in Reliance Worldwide Corporation